6 Cheap and Safe Ways to Pay International Invoices in 2024

 Go to WiseGo to OFX

-There are many alternatives to traditional banks and money transfer services.
-International money transfer apps like OFX, Wise, and WorldRemit are often faster and cheaper than banks and traditional transfer providers.
+There are many alternatives to banks and money transfer services.
+International money transfer apps like OFX, Wise, and WorldRemit migh be faster and cheaper than banks.
 The best international money transfer app for you will depend on your needs, you can compare providers and choose the best one for yourself.

-Wise: Fast, convenient, low-cost payments to more than 70 countries in more than 50 currencies.
-Wise always uses the mid-market exchange rate and has a transparent fee structure.
+• Wise: Fast, convenient, low-cost payments to more than 160 countries in more than 40 currencies.
+Wise uses the mid-market exchange rate and has a transparent fee structure.

-Remitly: Transfer from 28 countries to more than 100 countries worldwide.
-Remitly offers low to no transfer fees and fast transfers, and a money-back guarantee for late delivery.
+• Remitly: Transfer to more than 100 countries worldwide.
+Remitly offers low transfer fees and a great range of pay in and pay out methods.
 A cash pickup option is available in some countries.

 2. Wise